 He was eventually sent off after a tackle on Dinamo Zagreb’s Ivo Pinto in the 40th minute saw him pick up his second yellow card as Arsenal went on to lose 2-1.

-- Match-winner Olivier Giroud can still do a job for Arsenal, says Arsene Wenger
+- Olivier Giroud will be a starter and a stayer at Arsenal, says Arsene Wenger

 Wenger insisted Romanian referee Ovidiu Hategan was harsh in flashing the second yellow card.